 Now, for plants rooted in substrate, you won’t need to add as many nutrients, at least not for the first few months.
 Most of the nutrients your plants need are going to be in the substrate.
 However, those nutrients will run out and you will need to add some liquid fertilizer into the water.
 Be careful though because too much fertilizer can kill fish.

-A regular injection of CO2 won’t hurt either.
+A regular injection of CO2 won’t hurt either (we have covered a good option for smaller tanks here).
 Just like you and your fish breathe oxygen, plants need carbon dioxide (CO2) to survive.
 Now, for plants attached to rocks or driftwood, or ones floating on the water’s surface, you will more than likely need to add liquid fertilizer as they do not have any roots in the substrate.

 3. Water & Water Quality